This post and its photos may contain affiliate links. As an Amazon associate, I earn from qualifying purchases.

 Many gyms and community centers offer prenatal yoga classes.
 These classes can help to keep you moving and help you to relieve stress and muscle aches.

 Prenatal yoga instructors are experts at making modifications to poses so that they are safe for pregnant women to participate in.
 The breathing exercises taught in yoga can also help you to relax when you start feeling stressed.

 Take a Long Relaxing Bath

 Soak it up in a long relaxing bath.
 The water will take some of the pressure off of your aching back and joints.

-Add some Epsom salts to the water, or your favorite bath bomb, or bubble gel and just lay back and relax.
+Add some Epsom salts to the water, your favorite bath bomb, or bubble gel and just lay back and relax.
 You might also add some relaxing music to your playlist, and a favorite scented candle to the room.

 You are not just eating for yourself anymore you are eating for two.
 Your baby is completely dependent on you for the nutrients that they need to grow and develop.

 Make sure that you are taking your prenatal vitamins, and eating healthy meals.
 Many pregnant women find that eating several small meals throughout the day 3 to 4 hours apart helps them to reduce heartburn and keep morning sickness at bay.
 It can also help to boost your energy levels.

 As your pregnancy progresses you will probably find that you don’t have as much energy as you are used to.
 You will also probably start becoming forgetful, yes, pregnancy brain is a real thing.